Eamonn Duggan: After 1916

 When Duggan was released in 1917, he continued his career in law.
 Duggan was elected to the First Dáil Éireann as a Sinn Féin TD for Meath South following the 1918 general election.
 The Drogheda Independent reported "Never before was a successful candidate accorded such a princely reception".

 Duggan engaged in the War of Independence and his role in this was the IRA's Director of Intelligence, this came to an end in November 1920 when he was imprisoned again and was not released until the Anglo-Irish Truce of July 1921.
-When the truce concluded, Duggan was authorised as one out of the five envoys to discuss and finalise the treaty with the British Prime Minister David Lloyd George.
+When the truce concluded, Duggan was authorised with plenipotentiary status as one of the five Irish envoys to discuss and finalise the treaty with the British Prime Minister David Lloyd George.
 He signed the Anglo-Irish Treaty at 22 Hans Place, London.

 Duggan retained numerous ministerial posts in the Cumann na nGaedheal government.
 In 1921, Duggan played a role in the Irish delegation throughout the Anglo-Irish discussions, he then played a dominant role in liaising with British officials.